Mirror Packaging for Shipping Explained for Wholesale Buyers | TeruierMirror

 In Mirror Sourcing, Packaging Is Part of the Product

-In many categories, packaging is treated like an operations issue that can be discussed later.
-In mirrors, that thinking causes trouble.
+In many categories, packaging is discussed late.
+In mirrors, that causes trouble.

-A mirror can have the right design, the right finish, and even the right price, but still become a bad SKU if the packaging fails in transit.
+A mirror can have the right design, the right price, and the right finish, but still become a bad SKU if the packaging fails in transit.
 That is why mirror packaging for shipping should never be treated as an afterthought.

 Why Packaging Matters More in Mirrors Than in Many Other Categories